 Before ACC can make any cover decisions on these claims, we need to collect additional information from the client, their employer and their treatment provider.
-We also often refer clients to one of the three ACC Workwise Clinics in Auckland, Wellington and Christchurch.

 If you have any general questions about these claims, contact the Provider Helpline on 0800 222 070.
 For questions on specific claims, contact the client’s case manager or case coordinator.

 Last updated: 20 April 2015